GetFluxxed/Project-2/README.md

+# Welcome to Pollen
+Pollen is an online picture sharing platform where you can share your photos and see what all the buzz is about with your friends.
+The name Pollen was inspired by how bees of all types share pollen with their environments to spread natures love.
+Through Pollen, you have an open forum with all users around the world, or you can use Pollen for your own little collection or vault of pictures.

-# Project 2
+## Project 2
-The idea for my project two is something along the lines of a online picture forum, or something along those lines utilizing the cloudinary api, pushing myself to go above and beyond in creating a user involved space, where individuals can create and post their own content, as well as view other posts from users with the capability of commenting and interacting.
+The idea for my project two is something along the lines of a online picture forum, or something utilizing the Cloudinary API, pushing myself to go above and beyond in creating a user involved space, where individuals can create and post their own content, as well as view other posts from users with the capability of commenting and interacting.

 # User Stories
 * As a User, I would like to be able to share pictures of my loved ones, animals or moments in time with other people on the internet.